Face masks during the COVID-19 pandemic: Touching

 According to Stephen Griffin, a virologist at the University of Leeds, "Wearing a mask can reduce the propensity for people to touch their faces, which is a major source of infection without proper hand hygiene."
 Ka Hung Chan and Kwok-Yung Yuen argue that face masks can reduce fomite transmission (in addition to the transmission through droplets or aerosol) of the virus, as masks can prevent people from spreading body fluids by touching their noses or mouths (such as trying to cover up a sneeze or cough).

-A paper by Miyu Moriyama et al. (September 2020), which links the seasonality of respiratory viral diseases to decreased air humidity due to indoor heating, argues that mask-wearing helps limit respiratory virus transmission in winter because masks keep the nose warm and moist.
+A paper by Miyu Moriyama et al. (September 2020), which linked the seasonality of respiratory viral diseases to decreased air humidity due to indoor heating, argued that mask-wearing helps limit respiratory virus transmission in winter because masks keep the nose warm and moist.

 Social media claims that masks could reduce the oxygen levels in older people were refuted by a small study of SpO_{2} levels, the results of which were published by JAMA.

 Efficacy

 Overall

-Observational studies, randomised controlled trials (RCTs), and mask filtration testing have been used to evaluate the effectiveness of masks.
+Observational studies, randomized controlled trials (RCTs), and mask filtration testing were used to evaluate the effectiveness of masks.
 Most of the evidence for the efficacy of masks against COVID comes from observational studies.
 One paper did not consider RCTs a "gold standard" of evidence, since most effective public health policies had never been evaluated through an RCT, but that, overall, there was "robust data" to support the use of face masks to reduce community transmission of COVID.
 Another review said that non-RCT evidence cannot be ignored.
 As of August 2023, RCTs played a relatively small role in the evaluation of non-pharmaceutical interventions during the pandemic.

 A 2023 systematic review from the Cochrane Collaboration said the evidence from randomized controlled trials was still inconclusive over whether masking prevented the spread of influenza/COVID‐like illness through a population, noting that the answer could be different for different viruses.
 This Cochrane review was criticized for combining studies about influenza and about COVID, which could "yield invalid conclusions".
 Another 2023 systematic review, by the Royal Society, found the evidence from RCTs was that masks reduced risk by 12% to 18%.

 A 2022 systematic review and meta-analysis of randomized controlled trials on face mask use in PLOS One showed that with 95% confidence, masks reduced respiratory infection incidence by between 3% and 19% in a community setting.
 A 2023 article in JAMA Network Open found that "robust data" support the use of face masks to reduce community transmission of COVID.
 A 2023 review in Archives of Disease in Childhood on mask wearing by children found no good clinical evidence that mask wearing was of benefit for them in preventing COVID-19 transmission or infection.